- Contractor Resources

 If you are currently employed, out of work or looking to supplement an existing career and you’re considering making the move from permanent employment to contracting then you may feel a little overwhelmed by the number of things which need to be considered.

-If the idea of contracting appeals to you because you like the idea of being your own boss, then contracting can be a great way to take back control of your career.
-You will have clients rather than employers and if you can be in charge of how much holiday you take, how much you will charge and any training you might choose to do.
+There's more to contracting than the higher rate of pay.
+If the idea of contracting also appeals to you because you like the idea of being your own boss, then contracting can be a great way to take back control of your career.
+You will have clients rather than employers and you will be in charge of how much holiday you take, how much you will charge and any training you might choose to do.

 As a contractor, it is normal to have questions and concerns about managing your finances and ensuring that you are working in the most tax efficient way for your business, a qualified accountant is best placed to offer their expertise.